NashFP/luhny-bin/readme.md

-NashFP polyglot "The Luhny Bin" excercise
+NashFP polyglot "The Luhny Bin" exercise
 =========================================

 This coding challenge is based on this post by Bob Lee http://corner.squareup.com/2011/11/luhny-bin.html